-Edward Aldwell received wide critical acclaim for his recordings of Bach's Well-Tempered Clavier (Nonesuch), French Suites (Haenssler Classics), the Goldberg Variations (BWV 988), the French Ouverture, and The Art of Fugue (BWV 1080) (Biddulph), as well as a disc of Paul Hindemith's Ludus T onalis along with works of Faure (Pro Piano).
+Edward Aldwell received wide critical acclaim for his recordings of J.S.
+Bach's Well-Tempered Clavier (Nonesuch), French Suites (Haenssler Classics), the Goldberg Variations (BWV 988), the French Ouverture, and The Art of Fugue (BWV 1080) (Biddulph), as well as a disc of Paul Hindemith's Ludus T onalis along with works of Gabriel Fauré (Pro Piano).
 On the concert platform, he was awkward, bashful, and boyish yet also immensely authoritative.
-His playing of Bach was notable for emotional intensity, clarity of detail, vigor and flexibility of rhythm, imagination, variety of articulation, and an unrivalled ability to give each voice in a fugue or contrapuntal passage its own weight and character.
-He didn't want to be typecast as a Bach specialist, however, and his explorations of music by later composers were equally distinctive.
-He was particularly fond of the Chopin Mazurkas.
+His playing of J.S.
+Bach was notable for emotional intensity, clarity of detail, vigor and flexibility of rhythm, imagination, variety of articulation, and an unrivalled ability to give each voice in a fugue or contrapuntal passage its own weight and character.
+He didn't want to be typecast as a J.S.
+Bach specialist, however, and his explorations of music by later composers were equally distinctive.
+He was particularly fond of the Frédéric Chopin's Mazurkas.

 Edward Aldwell was a distinguished teacher of piano and music theory and analysis at the Mannes College of Music in New York and the Curtis Institute of Music in Philadelphia.
 As a theorist, he was an expert in Schenkerian analysis, and he was the co-author (with Carl Schachter) of one of the standard theory textbooks used throughout the world, Harmony and Voice Leading (first published in 1979).
 This book has been translated into Chinese and many European languages.
 Deeply committed to teaching analysis which enhances performance, he has appeared throughout the world in master-classes and lecture-recitals which have generally focused on the keyboard works of J.S.
 Bach.